trunk-io/docs/code-quality/setup-and-installation/initialize-trunk.md

 <details>

-<summary>Using homebrew</summary>
+<summary>macOS (using homebrew)</summary>

-You can run the following command if you prefer to install this tool via homebrew.
+You can run the following command if you prefer to install this tool via [homebrew](https://brew.sh/).
 Keep in mind that other developers on your team will also have to install manually.

 ```bash
 brew install trunk-io